 Knoxville has some wonderful restaurants to choose from, from casual to fine dining.
-Our top recommendations include:
+My top recommendations include:

 Café 4 at 4 Market Square: This is a popular restaurant with an attractive coffee bar and bakery.